Introduction / History

 The main foods of the Ravidas Chamar are rice, sorghum and seasonable vegetables and fruit.
 The Ravidas are not vegetarians but as Hindus they will not eat beef.

 The Ravidas Chamar practice Hinduism, the ancient religion of India.
 They worship and serve the gods of the Hindu pantheon.
 Their main gods are Vishnu, the preserver and Shiva, the destroyer.
 Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
-The Ravidas offer prayers, food, flowers and incense to their gods at their village shrines because at Dalits they are often not allowed to enter standard Hindu temples.
+The Ravidas offer prayers, food, flowers and incense to their gods at their village shrines because as memebers from a lower class, they are often not allowed to enter standard Hindu temples.

 The main yearly holidays of the Ravidas people are Holi, the festival of colors, Diwali, the festival of lights and Navratri, the celebration of autumn.